Your Magical Experience at Tzoonie Wilderness RETREAT

-If you haven’t experienced our version of a Sunshine Coast resort, you haven’t had the real thing yet!
+If you haven’t experienced our version of a Sunshine Coast retreat, you haven’t had the real thing yet!

-Waking up to the smell of ‘camp coffee’ on the fire.
+Waking up to the smell of ‘camp coffee’.
 Hearing the Stellar jays and the squirrel mounting their daily battles around the feeder.
 Feeling the forest, quiet and steady behind the camp, green, lovely, peaceful.

 Thinking: what should I do today?
 Go kayaking or paddle boarding?
 See orcas and white-sided dolphins?
 Tour Storm Bay or head through the Tzoonie Narrows and up-inlet?
 Hike up the mountain to the incredible views towards the Skookumchuck and Egmont?

-Then wind down the day with a seafood feast, accompanied by a cold beverage out of the creek.
+Then wind down the day with mussels, clams and sea asparagus you’ve gathered from our beach and prepared in your camp kitchen (with advice from our staff available!), accompanied by a cold beverage out of the creek.
 Tell stories around the fire – up by the camp kitchen or at the Oyster Shack on the beach), play card or board games, read, and wait for the stars to emerge in a dazzling spectacle that reflects in the ocean’s surface on flat nights.

 If you’re lucky and stay up until true darkness settles in, you’ll hear Sammy the seal grunting on the float and observe the magic of bioluminescence, where everything in the water glows as it moves.
-This is the magic of Tzoonie Resort, our timeless boat access only destination, yet only 40 minutes from Sechelt.
+This is the magic of Tzoonie Retreat, our timeless boat access only destination, yet only an hour from Sechelt.

-And remember, our $120/night per person rate includes your scenic cruise, valued at approx. $700 minimum for water taxi transportation!
+And remember, our $160/night per person rate includes your scenic cruise!

 After all, it wouldn’t be much of a wilderness vacation if you could drive to it, would it?